influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 ### Organization-bound users

-Chronograf users are assigned one of the following four organization-bound user roles, listed here in order of increasing permissions:
+Chronograf users are assigned one of the following four organization-bound user roles, listed here in order of increasing capabilities:

 - [`member`](#members-role-member)
 - [`viewer`](#viewer-role-viewer)